-Robert Potterton III (Member-at-Large/Webmaster) has been a professional church musician and composer in New England for nearly twenty years, most notably as Director of Worship & the Arts at St. Luke’s Lutheran Church in Dedham from 2008-2015 and Organist-Choirmaster at historic Christ Church (Episcopal) in Fitchburg since 2015.
+Robert Potterton III (Secretary/Webmaster) has been a church musician and composer/arranger in New England for nearly twenty years, most notably as Director of Worship & the Arts at St. Luke’s Lutheran Church in Dedham from 2008-2015 and Minister of Music & the Arts at historic Christ Church (Episcopal) in Fitchburg since 2015.
 He completed a Bachelor of Music degree in Composition & Organ Performance at Houghton College (NY), where he studied with Judy Congdon, Mark Hijleh, and Sun Mi Ro, and Master of Sacred Music & Master of Sacred Theology degrees at Boston University, where he studied with Peter Sykes.
-Since 2019, he has been an Associate at G. Paul Music in Worcester, New England’s representative for Allen Organ Company.
+He completed additional studies at Holy Cross Greek Orthodox School of Theology and Harvard Divinity School.
 Robert resides in Spencer with his wife Carissa, an IT developer and professional photographer, and their children, Adam and Kimberly.